SamSam: Creation of SamSam

 Serge Bloch was inspired to create the series by his son, and he loved Batman very much.
 Once, they made him a prop Batman costume out of cardboard.
 One time, Serge's friends came to dinner with them, and their son was dressed in a Batman superhero costume with plastic parts.
 This meeting of two "mini-Batmen" amazed and touched the creator.
 Soon after, he began sketching in a notebook, creating his own world, which takes place in the superhero universe.
 Another day, the editor Marie-Agnes Godard saw this notebook, and without her participation, SamSam would never have appeared.
 SamSam first appeared on the pages of the children's magazine "Pomme d'Api" in January 2000.
 SamSam has the traits of Serge's son.
 His name is Samuel, but the parents call him "SamSam".
 When the creator ran out of ideas, it was enough to watch the children.
 Some kind of problem at school or a quarrel with a friend, all these situations became a source of inspiration for Serge.

 TV series

 After the success of SamSam comic strips, magazines, and books, an animated TV series was developed based on the books with a total of 52 7-minute episodes.
 It aired from mid-2007 until early 2009.
 The series was immediately a success.
 In 2010, a second season was made for the series with a total of 39 8-minute episodes.
-A third season started to air in 2023, with new 52 11-minute episodes.
+A third season, subtitled SamSam: Cosmic Adventures, aired from 2023 to 2024, with 52 new 11-minute episodes.